surveysolutions/docs/content/headquarters/config/aws-setup/index.md

 * In search bar type "Windows"
 * Select Microsoft Windows Server 2019 Base
   ![Image selection](images/ec2_image_selection.png)
-* In tear selection pick one that suites your needs.
+* In tier selection pick one that suites your needs.
 You can check for server requirements here
 * After instance is created right click on it, select Networking -> Change Security Groups and assign group Survey Solutions
   ![Assign Security Group](images/ec2_sg_assign.png)
 * Launch selected instance

 ## Survey Solutions installation

+### Connect to the EC2 instance

-When your instance is running, connect to it with rdp [using instructions](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html).
-Once connected, execute [installation]({{< ref "/headquarters/config/server-installation#installing-surveysolutions" >}}) steps (skip PostgreSQL part).
+When your instance is running, connect to it with RDP [using instructions](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html).

+### Download Survey Solutions installer

+Once connected, download the Survey Solutions installer.
+Before doing so, you may need to change the security settings of Internet Explorer (IE) on the EC2 instance to make download possible.
+To do so:

+- Open IE
+- Navigate to Settings>Internet>Security>Trusted Sites
+- Add `https://mysurvey.solutions` as a trusted site
+- Reduce the security level for this zone to `Medium-low`
+- Click `Apply` and `OK`

+To download the Survey Solutions installer:

+- Navigate to [installer download page](https://mysurvey.solutions/Download) in a browser outside of the RDP connection
+- Right-click on the `DOWNLOAD THE LATEST INSTALLER` button
+- Select `Copy link address`
+- Paste the link into the address bar of IE in the RDP connection in order to download the installation file on the EC2 instance

+### Install Survey Solutions

+Once the installer is downlaoded, perform these [installation]({{< ref "/headquarters/config/server-installation#installing-surveysolutions" >}}) steps (skip PostgreSQL part).
 When asked for database connection, input endpoint from RDS setup and database credentials.

 ### Change port from 9700 to 80